 Entries must come from non-commercial programming from access center professionals, independent producers and students.

-Programs entered must have had their first telecast on a local cable access channel or their initial stream/web distribution on or between January 1 and December 31 of the previous year (i.e. entries made in 2017 where first telecasted January 1st 2016 through December 31st 2016).
+Programs entered must have had their first telecast on a local cable access channel or their initial stream/web distribution on or between January 1 and December 31 of the previous year (i.e. entries for the 2018 Hometown Media Awards should have first aired between January 1st 2017 through December 31st 2017).

 Some categories require specific criteria to be met in order for an entry to be eligible.
 Be sure to read the category descriptions carefully so that your entry will not be disqualified.